Table of contents

 Feet – You will be balancing with a majority of weight on hands, but make sure to put a decent amount of weight in the balls of your feet for stability.
 I try to keep my feet about hip distance apart for more stability.

 Legs – It is more important to keep your body in a straight line from the top of your head to your knees, than to have straight legs.
-If possible, keep your entire body straight.
+Try to keep your entire body straight.
 If not possible or if you feel unstable, bend your knees to the mat and reduce the body weight you are holding up.

 Hips – Your hips are the key to keeping your body straight from head to feet or knees.
 Perhaps lightly tighten your abdominal muscles to help keep your pelvis from drooping or sticking your booty out.

-Arms – This pose is great for building arm strength.
+Arms and Shoulders – This pose is great for building arm strength.
 Make sure your hands/wrists are directly below your shoulders, and arms are straight.
 Spread your fingers wide to help support your weight, keeping middle fingers pointing straight forward.
 You may want to gently claw fingers and cup palm.
-Make sure you are keeping shoulders down and back, away from your ears.
+Make sure you are keeping shoulders away from your ears.
 I strongly recommend the Shoulder Loop method of performing this pose.

 Head and Neck – Look straight down or perhaps a bit ahead of you on your mat.
 Check where your ears are compared to your shoulders.
 Most of us keep our heads slightly forward.
 If you notice you are doing this, tuck your chin slightly and gently press back to bring your neck and ears into alignment with your shoulders.

 The first round, come into Phalakasana / Plank with knees bent and resting on the mat, in the modified version.
 Now the hard part – hold your Phalakasana / Plank for 10 SECONDS.
 I know, this is a challenge!
-You may want to activate your abs to help support your weight.
-Lower yourself to the mat SLOWLY with, control keeping your elbows close to your torso, to continue on to Chaturanga Dandasana / 4 Limbed Staff or Ashtanga Namaskara / knees-chest-chin, and complete the Sun Salutation series on each side.
+Therefore, ymay want to activate your abs to help support your weight.
+Next, lower yourself to the mat SLOWLY with, control keeping your elbows close to your torso, to continue on to Chaturanga Dandasana (4 Limbed Staff) or Ashtanga Namaskara (knees-chest-chin), and complete the Sun Salutation series on each side.

 Please comment to share your experience or ask any questions!
 What did you think of this exercise?
 Which versions of Plank hold and Side Plank did you perform?
 Do you think you will add these arm strength exercises to your routine?
 Always remember, be kind!